dermasugita/Viola-SV/docs/quickstart.rst

 * Convert the vcf file into a bedpe file, with any features you want such as INFO fields, and FORMAT fields.
 * Filter the SVs by any features, including genomic positions, INFO fields, and FORMAT fields.

+If you want to learn how to analyse SV signature with this package, see `Signature Analysis Tutorial<signature_analysis>`.

 ---------------------------
 Import PySgt to your script
 ---------------------------